Nine years ago, I set out to build something smart and soulful, a place where meaningful work could thrive alongside people I adore.

 4. Strategy Is a Living Thing

 The best plans evolve.
 The market shifts.
 Teams shift.
 What worked six months ago might not work now, but the point of strategy isn’t to get it perfect on paper.
 We like to say strategy breathes; it doesn’t live on a shelf to collect dust.
-It’s there to give us direction while leaving room for recalibration when needed.
+It’s there to give us direction while leaving room for change when needed.

 5. Be the Guide, Not the Star